thoughtworks-jumpstart/guides/docs/introduction/faq.md

 Our classes are from Mondays to Fridays and start at 9.30am till 5.30pm.

-## Is there a part-time JumpStart program?
+## Is there a part-time Jumpstart program?

-No. JumpStart is a full-time program.
+No. Jumpstart is a full-time program.